skip to Main Content

 KaliLinux:

-This is one of the best social engineering tools which can be used to find the social engineering attack and website attack.
+This is one of the best social engineering tools that can be used to find social engineering attacks and website attacks.

 TrustedSec:

-The open-source tools offered by it helps to concentrate on safeguarding company security.
+The open-source tools it offers help to concentrate on safeguarding company security.

 Maltego: